i-am-a-paull/gradle-sublimetext-plugin/README.md

   // if set to true, generate classpath for quarnster's SublimeJava plugin generateSublimeJavaClasspath = true

+  // if set to true, generate build system that calls gradle compileJava on project addGradleCompile = true
 }
 ```
 On the command line issue the following command: